Dayana Acevedo Trent - Blue Dragon Volleyball

 Originally from Naranjito, Puerto Rico, Acevedo Trent has an associate's degree in General Studies from Iowa Western Community College and a bachelor's degree in Psychology from UTEP.

 Acevedo Trent is married to Alex Trent.
+The couple’s son, Axel, was born in December of 2025.
 She is the daughter of Ranier Acevedo and Myriam Rios and has three sisters - Mayrin, Maryam and Melizabeth.

 DAYANA ACEVEDO TRENT’S YEAR-BY-YEAR RECORDS